soonwonh/temp/README.md

 │   ├── koeba.pt
 ‥‥
 ```
-- The `--fig_number` argument is used for specifying which figure you want to generate
+- The `--fig_number` argument is used for specifying which figure you want to generate.
 - To reproduce fig. 2 of obama dataset, run command :
 ```
 python test.py --fig_number 2